A Semi-Parametric Bayesian Generalized Least Squares Estimator: Introduction

-A landmark study in this area is Conley et al. (2008), where a Bayesian semi-parametric approach to the instrumental variable problem was introduced in a two stage least square framework.
+A landmark study in this area is \hyperlink{Conley et al., 2008}{Conley et al. (2008)}, who introduce a Bayesian semi-parametric approach to the instrumental variable problem in a two stage least square type model.
 Due to the endogeneity of some explanatory variables, the errors in the two stages are correlated by construction.
-Instead of assuming that the joint errors in the two stages have an identical bivariate normal distribution (cf. Chao and Phillips, 1998; Geweke, 1996; Kleibergen and van Dijk, 1998; Rossi et al., 2005), the authors introduced a Dirichlet process prior for their hyper-parameters.
+Instead of assuming that the joint errors in the two stages have an identical bivariate normal distribution (c.f., \hyperlink{Chao and Phillips, 1998}{Chao and Phillips, 1998}; \hyperlink{Geweke, 1996}{Geweke, 1996}; \hyperlink{Kleibergen and van Dijk, 1998}{Kleibergen and van Dijk, 1998}; \hyperlink{Rossi et al., 2005}{Rossi et al., 2005}), the authors introduce a Dirichlet process prior for the distributional parameters.
 This provides a semi-parametric version of two stage least squares, where the errors of the two stages jointly follow a non-parametric mixture of normal distributions.

-In this paper we also focus on relaxing the identical distribution assumption on the errors, but in a different scenario from that of Conley et al. (2008).
+In this paper we focus on relaxing the identical distribution assumption on the errors, but in a different scenario from that of \hyperlink{Conley et al., 2008}{Conley et al. (2008)}.
 We propose a semi-parametric Bayesian \textsc{gls} that incorporates the $\mathcal{DP}$ prior.
-The motivation is to explore more information in the error distribution by allowing their hyper-parameters to differ across observations.
+The motivation is to incorporate more information in the error distribution by allowing their distributional parameters to differ across observations.
 The resulting distribution of the error terms will involve a mixture of normal distributions where the number of the normal components is influenced by both the prior and the data.
 We then introduce two specific cases of semi-parametric Bayesian \textsc{gls}, namely for equation systems and panel data.